top of page

 The Tsukiji Fish Market is a classic destination for any fish-lover when they visit Tokyo, but it’s important to know which one to go to.
 I went to the new one in Toyosu, which I would strongly advise against.
 It’s hyper-sterilized, removed from the action, and essentially a sanitary market for cooking appliances at this point.
 But head to the old site of the Tsukiji Market for some good, classic market experiences and for some of the tastiest and freshest sushi you’ve ever had.

-You’ve probably seen TeamLab on Instagram at some point recently, but it’s essentially an interactive art exhibit unlike anything I’ve ever seen in my life.
+You’ve probably seen TeamLab on Instagram at some point, but it’s essentially an interactive art exhibit unlike anything I’ve ever seen in my life.
 It involves lights, water, forced perspective and much, much more.
-There are two of them, and I accidentally got tickets to Planets (which is less famous and lesser known than its popular counterpart Borderless) but I would recommend this one over Borderless any day.
+There used to be two of them, and I accidentally got tickets to "Planets" (which is less famous than its now-closed counterpart "Borderless") but I would recommend this one over Borderless any day.
 It wasn’t crowded, was far less expensive, and by all accounts was just as amazing as its twin.
 Definitely a must-do in Tokyo, especially as it's slated to close at the end of 2023.

 Tour any of the famous shrines, temples and gardens